-The WTC Twente offers you offices, flexible working spaces and meeting rooms that can be rented out.
+The WTC Twente offers you offices and flexible working spaces that can be rented out.
 Our business center is an international, representative, highly facilitated and diverse place where entrepreneurs, government organisations, services and professionals come together.
 Join us!

 Our Expat Center East Netherlands is accessible to provide any assistance to international individuals and companies.
 We work in collaboration with Immigratie- en Naturalisatiedienst (IND) and the municipality.
 Every Monday, we are available in the Stadskantoor Enschede for information and support.